How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 microscope in the lab

-The main reason for switching the system was disappointing customer service.
-The company was getting no response to queries and soon became quite suspicious whether it was a viable company.
+The main reason for switching the system was disappointing customer service by the company they previously used.
+Bright Peak was getting no response to queries and soon became quite suspicious about whether it was a viable service.

-So the team started looking elsewhere for the company they could trust.
-The organization consulted with colleagues, conducted online research, checked out comparison websites for procurement software.
+So the team started looking elsewhere for a company they could trust.
+The organization consulted with colleagues, conducted online research, and checked out comparison websites for procurement software.

 Eventually, it came down to 2-3 options, one of which was Precoro.
 The team was encouraged by how Precoro employees dealt with their initial queries and the scope of the information they were given from the start.

-Researching Precoro on LinkedIn and other media and then communicating with our employees convinced the team that Precoro consists of professional and organized people, in Jeremy’s words.
+Researching Precoro on LinkedIn and other media and then communicating with our employees convinced the team that Precoro consists of professional and organized people, in Ms. Beauchamp's words.

 The other essential criteria were simplicity and ease of use of the product.
 The company wanted a tool to organize their procurement process but wasn’t interested in all the paid extras alternative vendors offered.

-Other winning arguments were the case studies on the blog about actual companies using the system and the opportunity to get references from Precoro standing customers.
+Other winning arguments were the case studies on the blog about actual companies using the system and the opportunity to get references from Precoro's existing customers.

 Onboarding